 1) Type of content

-A distinction must be made between different types of content since product descriptions, legal documents and landing pages will all require a different approach – they simply can’t be treated the same way, or the result will be a sub-par translation.
+A distinction must be made between different types of content, as product descriptions, legal documents, and your ‘About Us’ page will all require a different approach – they simply can’t be treated the same way, or the result will be a sub-par translation.

-Once the nature of the content has been established, appropriate linguists can then be selected and have a clear idea of what to expect.
+Once the nature of the content has been established, appropriate linguists can then be selected, and they can begin the work with a clearer idea of what is expected.

 2) Number of quality stages